 - The IRS Form 4506-T (PDF) may be used to request an IRS Tax Return Transcript, an IRS Verification of Non-filing letter, or an IRS Wage and Income transcript.

 - Complete lines 1 – 4.
 Note that line 3 should be the most current address as filed with the IRS.
 It is the address where the IRS Transcript will be sent.
 If the address has recently changed, include the address listed on the latest tax return filed on Line 4.
 However, if an address change has been completed through the US Postal Service, the IRS may have the updated address on file.

 - Line 5 should be completed.
 Include your Pace UID number on this line.
 Include numbers only.
 Do not enter your social security number as this request will get rejected.

-- On line 6, enter the tax form and check box “a” for a Tax Return Transcript or “c” for Record of Account.
+- On line 6, enter the tax form and check box “a” for a Tax Return Transcript or “c” for a Record of Account.

 - Select line 7 for a Verification of Non-filing letter.

 - Select line 8 for a Wage & Income transcript (may substitute for W-2’s)